Skip to main content

 Selection criteria

-• critical knowledge of a subject area;
+• an interest and critical knowledge of a subject area closely connected to the course content;

-• initiative with a developed and mature attitude to independent study.
+• initiative with a developed and mature attitude to independent study

 Apply now